 On our second day we went to the lower town (the city is divided into 2 parts: the upper town with historic city center and the lower town with port and beach).

 In the afternoon we were in a hurry to get to the Senac restaurant recommended by Lonely Planet (closes at 3 pm).
 It’s a buffet with a big variety of bahian specialities.
 Great opportunity to try all kinds of local seafood made in different ways!

-In the evening we went to a bar to relax and watch beautiful sunset.
-We stayed for several hours drinking some overpriced cocktails, talking to random people and enjoying magnificent view!
+In the evening we went to a bar to relax and watch a beautiful sunset.
+We stayed for several hours drinking some overpriced cocktails, talking to random people and enjoying the magnificent view!

 Last bahian breakfast and we were leaving for the island …

 Morro de Sao Paolo